Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 A number of limitations are important to be aware of:

-- Smart contract function parameters are limited to 65 KiB.
+- The byte size of smart contract function parameters are limited to at most 65535 B.
 - Each logged event is limited to 0.5 KiB.
 - The total size of the smart contract module is limited to 512 KiB.